 China Mobile, China Telecom and China Unicom launched 5G services on November 1st, 2019.
 The operators unveiled their monthly 5G packages.
 Price plans are quite similar among the three MNOs.
-Entry-level plans cost 129 CNY (16 EUR) per month and offer 30GB data with 300 Mbps of download speeds and 500 minutes of voice and.
-Most expensive plans cost 599 CNY (76 EUR) and offer 300GB of data with download speeds of up to 1Gbps.
+Entry-level plans cost 129 CNY (16 EUR) per month and offer 30 GB data with 300 Mbps of download speeds and 500 minutes of voice and.
+Most expensive plans cost 599 CNY (76 EUR) and offer 300 GB of data with download speeds of up to 1 Gbps.
 Only high-end price plans offer 5G-like speeds.
+As of December 2020, many plans are being sold at 100 CNY (13 EUR) or less.

 Each player activated their network in 50 cities at launch, including Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou, Nanjing, Tianjin, Wuhan, Jinan, and Zhengzhou.
 Authorities said they planned to install over 50,000 5G base stations across the country by the end of 2019.
 Shanghai had activated 11,859 5G base stations by mid-October 2019, in key outdoor areas.
 In early October 2019, the three major mobile operators had already registered almost 9 million 5G users before the official launch.
 China Mobile announced 5.32 million subscribers, China Telecom hit 1.76 million subs, and China Unicom was right in line with 1.75 million users.
-Each player activated their network in 50 cities at launch, installing over 50,000 5G base stations across the country by the end of 2019.